josehernandez168/Makeblock-mBot-Motor-Control-Arduino---Sample-Code/README.md

 # Makeblock-mBot-Motor-Control-Arduino---Sample-Code

-This repository incliudes basic code to control the Makebllock mBot robot.
+This repository incliudes basic code to control the Makeblock mBot robot's motors.
 Notice that there are two different codes.
 This is because of different motor driver configuration in these robots.